open-resources/physics_bank/content/public/021.Circuits/Current/OSUPv2.9.2/OSUPv2.9.2.md

 ## Part 1

 Car batteries are rated in ampere-hours ($\textrm{A}\cdot\textrm{h}$).

-What physical-quantity do ampere-hours represent?
+What physical quantity do ampere-hours correspond with?

 ### Answer Section